TranslationalBioinformaticsUnit/scbert-reusability/README.md

 ```
 In less than one hour you will take the result.
 ### 1.4-Detection of novel cell types
 In the original publication, the dataset Macparland was used for the prediction of novel cell type.
-You download the data from GSE115469, write in h5ad format and preprocess it by running the available script in the original GitHub [preprocess.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/preprocess.py).
+You download the data, *GSE115469_CellClusterType.txt.gz* and *GSE115469_Data.csv.gz* from [GSE115469](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE115469), create *h5ad* format and preprocess it by running the available script in the original GitHub [preprocess.py](https://github.com/TencentAILabHealthcare/scBERT/blob/master/preprocess.py).
 (We share the macparland dataset prepocessed??)
 We trained the model by removing the cell types denominated in the publication (*Mature_B_Cells, Plasma_Cells, alpha-beta_T_Cells, gamma-delta_T_Cells_1, gamma-delta_T_Cells_2*) and detect them as novel cell type running the following parameters:
 ```
 python predict.py --data_path "test_data_path.h5ad" --model_path "finetuned_model_path" --novel_type True --unassign_thres 0.5
 ```